prl-mushr/mushr-website/content/tutorials/MOCAP_Dataset_Documentation.md

-##  Data Collection & Instrument Description

-This dataset is collected using the [MuSHR](mushr.io) race cars made by the Personal Robotics Lab in the Computer Science Department at the University of Washington.
-The dataset collected and processed by researchers and students in the University of Washington.

 ## Introduction

 This dataset contains more than 30 minutes(~110GB) of synchronized data from a variety of sensor data including images taken from 3 [MuSHR](mushr.io) race cars driving around in a closed lab environment.
+The purpose of this dataset is to provide a well organized dataset that facilitates multi-purpose Machine Learning/Deep Learning research in fields in robotics, computer vision, and self-driving autonomous vehicles under a low-cost/low-stake environment.

 ### Goal
 This documentation will help you familiarize with the organization and content of the datasat as well as show you how to get started on using this dataset for your own projects.

-### Purpose of Dataset

-This purpose of this dataset is to provide a well organized dataset that facilitates multi-purpose Machine Learning/Deep Learning research in fields in robotics, computer vision, and self-driving autonomous vehicles under a low-cost/low-stake environment.

 ## Data Format